 41 years back, he had sown life in the form of a plant and today there stands a green lush cover instead of a barren wasteland.

-Bamboos, Teak, Banyan, Gulmohor, Mango, Tamarind, Mango, Gambhari, Mulberry, Peach, Sugar-apple, star fruit- you name it.
+Bamboos, Teak, Banyan, Gulmohar, Mango, Tamarind, Mango, Gambhari, Mulberry, Peach, Sugar-apple, star fruit- you name it.
 There are numerous medicinal plants as well.
 The list is endless and yet Payeng still knows all the names by heart.

 The riverbanks of Brahmaputra is home to over 250 Mishing tribe families who have inhabited this place for eons.
 Today, the locals call it ‘Molai’ forest, which is Jadav’s nickname.